ge-stam/Remote-Monitoring-Heart-Rate/README.md

 # Method:
 In this method there are 5 stages:
--Face Recognition
+- Face Recognition
--Preprocessing image(Laplacian Pyramid)
+- Preprocessing image(Laplacian Pyramid)
--Eulerian magnification and Band pass filtering
+- Eulerian magnification and Band pass filtering
--Heart rate calculation
+- Heart rate calculation
--Kivy app for android
+- Kivy app for android

 ## Program organization:
 The main.py file contains the main program that utilizes all of the other modules defined in the other code files